rsnpj/notes-site/notes/Year_2/Software_Methodologies/Machine_Learning/Binary_Classifier.md

 -   Define relationship between $h(x)$ and $y$

--   If larger than the threshold, then set to 1, if less then set to 0
+-   If larger than the threshold, then set to 1, if less, then set to 0

 -   Use the decision rule: